 Pre-treatment by microfiltration followed by water hardness reduction then desalination using reverse osmosis

 Challenge Huge volumes of groundwater can be extracted during the production of coal seam gas.
-Saline and containing sediments including coal particles, this water cannot be returned to the environment or reused without treatment.
+This Produced Formation Water (PFW) is generally saline and containsg sediments including coal particles, so it can not be returned to the environment or reused for beneficial reuse in irrigation and industrial processes, without treatment.
 Evaporation dams commonly used to deal with this problem are both expensive and not suitable as a long term solution.
-Desalination by reverse osmosis is a viable option, however vastly varying water flow levels from any one well plus significant changes in salinity demand flexibility in plant design and sizing.
+Desalination by reverse osmosis is a viable option, however vastly varying water flow levels from any one well, plus significant changes in salinity demand, require flexibility in plant design and sizing.

-Solution Osmoflo's solution involved the provision of a treatment system that provides this flexibility at 80 - 90% recovery without impacting on plant performance.
+Solution Following extensive pilot testing, Osmoflo's solution involved the provision of a treatment system that provides this flexibility at 80 - 90% recovery without impacting on plant performance.
 Designed to integrate with exisiting infrastructure, the plant draws on produced water stored in ponds.
 Salinity can vary from 1,500 mg/l Total Dissolved Solids (TDS) - three times more than Australian Standards for drinking water - to 10,000 mg/l TDS.